AB 104 Information

 If you would like to request a retention consultation for your “eligible child” (a student who has received deficient grades for at least one-half of the student's coursework in the 2020-21 academic year), please fill out and submit a request form:

 You will be contacted and a consultation meeting will be held within 30 calendar days after submitting your request.

 Students who were enrolled in high school during the 2020-21 school year may apply to have one or more letter grades replaced with a Pass/No Pass Grade.

 CDE developed an application for students to request the change.
-The application was posted on July 31, 2021 on our website and the deadline was August 14, 2021.
+Please use the below application.

 For the 2020–21 through 2023–24 school year, the following postsecondary institutions that will accept, for admission purposes, a transcript with a Pass/No Pass grade instead of a letter grade for an applicant pursuant to Education Code Section 49066.5(b).

 - California State University, Bakersfield

 - California State University, Dominguez Hills